Marinto-Richee/YOLOv8-and-GroundingDINO-for-Real-Time-License-Plate-Detection/README.md

-# YOLOv8 and GroundingDINO for License Plate Detection
+# YOLOv8 and GroundingDINO for Real Time License Plate Detection

 This repository contains the code for a system that can automatically extract license plates from video footage.
 The system uses a combination of YoloV8 and GroundingDINO to achieve this goal.